Construction Executive Institute

 This intensive, interactive simulation allows teams to compete against one another to produce the highest return on investment possible.
 The program simulates a real company allowing participants to experiment (and potentially fail) with managing projects, people and money in order to give them the experience they need to become an industry leader and business manager.

-- Improve your ability to evaluate and stimulate outstanding performance in both projects and people, leading to more effective control and higher margins.
+- Improve your ability to evaluate and promote outstanding project performance leading to more effective control and higher margins.

 - Expand your business acumen with the skills needed to run the business more effectively.